OliHarris/fullstackopen-part3/README.md

 ## Note 1:

 Each root 'client' directory was initially copied over from my work for part2 [here](https://github.com/OliHarris/fullstackopen-part2).

+You can run 'npm run build'; the generated 'dist' folder then you can add to the 'rest-api' directory.

 ## NOTE 2: